 Revenue Recognition as Per IFRS

 Revenue is recognised at the fair value of the consideration received or receivable under the International Financial Reporting Standards.
-GAAP measures revenue by whichever is more evidence out of the fair value of goods and services that have been given up or the fair value of goods and services received.
+GAAP measures revenue by which is more evidence out of the fair value of goods and services given up or the fair value of goods and services received.

 Under IFRS, revenue from recurring sales and services is recognised in the period in which services or goods are delivered.
 Revenue is recognised when the goods are transferred to customers in relation to goods.
 In the case of services, revenue is recognised when services are performed, and the provision for services is provided and rendered available.

 Generally, the point of sales accounting is similar between both GAAP and International Financial Reporting Standards.
 GAAP provides detailed guidelines.
 An example is accounting for the right of return and multiple deliverable arrangements.
 The International Financial Reporting Standards prohibit the completed contract accounting method for long-term contracts.